digidude/home-assistant-playground/README.md

 * Wire it up to your physical devices (logical configuration comes later)

 Now the fun part begins....

 * Creating a logical configuration
-*

 Topics for later

 * More than one location (I wish I had a vacation house)
-*

 Idea from google developer codelab

-- Introduction
+* Introduction
-- Setup your xxx environment
+* Setup your xxx environment
-- Download start stuff
+* Download start stuff
-- add stuff
+* add stuff
-- congratulations
+* congratulations

+Update test from VC Code